daproclaima/dev-mern-eshop/README.md

 ### - 8 Feb 2021:

-Backend: add updateOrderToPaid function in controller and expose it to server through routes
+Backend: add updateOrderToPaid function in controller and expose it to server through routes, add connection to PayPal sandbox
-Frontend: add reducer, constant and actions to consume updateOrderToPaid backend function
+Frontend: add reducer, constant and actions to consume updateOrderToPaid backend function.
+Connect application to paypal and allow payment for order.